 UC San Diego Health: A leader in breast reconstruction

-At UC San Diego Health, more than 70% of women who undergo a mastectomy also undergo reconstruction, high above the state and national rates.
+At UC San Diego Health, well over 70% of women who undergo a mastectomy also undergo reconstruction, high above the state and national rates.

 Why are reconstruction rates important?